-Focusing on a several key certifications can minimize confusion and prepare automotive manufacturers to make confident decisions about injection-molded plastic components production and their choice in automotive injection molding partners.
+Focusing on a several key certifications minimizes confusion and helps automotive manufacturers make confident decisions about choosing automotive injection molding partners.
+Let's explore the five certifications that matter in automotive injection molding.

 Considered the quintessential automotive industry certification, IATF 16949:2016 establishes requirements for a Quality Management System (QMS) that encompasses continual improvement, defect prevention, and the reduction of variation and waste in the supply chain.